ProdByGodfather/ProdByGodfather/README.md

   ## Experience
 1. CEO and FullStack Developer at <a href='https://github.com/abarvision/'>`AbarVision`</a> Company.
-2. Teacher of `python` and `c#` courses in accredited schools 01 under the supervision of Iran's education
+2. Teacher of `python` and `c#` courses in accredited schools 01 under the supervision of Iran's education.
-3. Programmer and developer at <a href='https://github.com//hoopadvision/'>`Hoopadvision`</a> company
+3. Programmer and developer at <a href='https://github.com//hoopadvision/'>`Hoopadvision`</a> company.

   ## Skills